 The Effects of Salt Water on Dogs

 That splendid day spent at the beach with your dog may bring home more than fond memories of the sight of waves and the pleasant scent of the ocean breeze.
-Indeed, dogs may pay a high price for the hours spent rolling in the sand and playfully trying to catch the waves.
-The culprit of a great day turned bad is known as ''beach diarrhea'' and it comes as a courtesy of the salt water your dog ingests as he enthusiastically romps around amid the waves with that ball or Frisbee in its mouth.
+But dogs may pay a high price for the hours spent rolling in the sand and playfully trying to catch the waves.
+The culprit of a great day turned bad is known as ''beach diarrhea,'' and it comes as a courtesy of the salt water your dog ingests as he enthusiastically romps around amid the waves with that ball or Frisbee in his mouth.

 What Exactly is Beach Diarrhea?

 Beach diarrhea is quite different from the average diarrhea your dog gets from eating something he should not have.
 Typically, dog owners report beach diarrhea to being a very liquid, projectile diarrhea that seems to just shoot out of the dog's rear end.
 This form of diarrhea happens quickly and is caused by the salt water pulling fluids from the intestinal tissues (osmotic effect).
 It can be diagnosed based on the history of the dog being at the beach and can be confirmed by having the dog evaluated for hypernatremia ( a sudden increase in sodium).

 It is very important first of all to recognize that dogs should never be allowed to liberally drink salt water.
 Drinking salt water in large amounts and very quickly may ultimately cause the dog to vomit it back up, with the devastating effect of making the dog further prone to dehydration, especially if he is romping around a lot under the sun.

 The ingestion of sand along with the salt water may further irritate the intestinal tract causing the symptoms to exarcerbate.
 Not only, at times salt water may also contain microorganisms, toxins, algae and harmful bacteria.